5 Psychological Side Effects of Percocet

 Percocet is a combination of acetaminophen and oxycodone, landing this medication in a family of drugs known as opioids.
 They’re commonly prescribed to treat moderate to severe pain and work by blocking the pain signals sent to your brain.

 Percocet is among the millions of painkiller prescriptions written each year by physicians.
 Used properly, it poses little danger to patients, especially in the short-term.
-The most frequent minor side effects include constipation, nausea, headache, dizziness and dry mouth.
+The most frequent minor side effects of Percocet include constipation, nausea, headache, dizziness and dry mouth.

 Long-term use or abuse of Percocet has many adverse side effects.
 Among them are serious psychological problems that can include:

 - Depression: Researchers found taking opioids for 90 days or more significantly increases your chances of developing major depression.
 One study reported anyone taking opioids for 90 to 180 days has a 25 percent increased risk; those taking them more than 180 days were 53 percent more likely to develop depression.
-Theyspeculate the depression is due to a resetting the brain’s reward system.
+They speculate the depression is due to resetting the brain’s reward system.
 With long-term use, the painkiller continues to push the threshold for experiencing pleasure until natural rewards no longer trigger the sensation.